Introduction to WeBWorK for Students

 WeBWorK is a system developed at the University of Rochester that allows professors to put homework problems on the web and allows students to submit their answers over the web.
 WeBWorK is currently used in over 300 colleges, universities and high schools.

-Students may try each homework problem up to fifteen (15) times and, with each try, there is a message telling you whether the answer is correct or not.
+Students may try each homework problem multiple times and, with each try, there is a message telling you whether the answer is correct or not.
 There is no penalty for submitting several incorrect answers to a problem before submitting the correct answer.
 This allows you to find your own errors and to understand the topic of the question better.
 The WeBWorK homework sets are individualized so that each student has a different version of each problem.
+Many problems provide solutions that are available for you to study after the due date.

 II.
 How to use WeBWorK to do your homework